-Simple questions we can ask:
+Simple questions to ask residents:

 - · Was the serving staff courteous?

 - Was the food at the proper temperature?

-- · Were food and fluid preferences honored?
+- Were food and fluid preferences honored?

 - · Does the food taste good?

-- Were alternates offered for any foods you didn't like?
+- · Were alternates offered as needed?

-- Were meal replacements offered if the resident didn't eat at least 50% of the meal?
+- Were meal replacements offered if you didn't eat at least 50% of the meal?